GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/04.031-040/07.The-Lord-Be-With-Us/docs.md

 ---
+title: |
-title: 37.
-The Lord Be With Us
+    037. The Lord Be With Us - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 037.
+The Lord Be With Us.
+The Lord be with us as we bend  His blessing to receive;  His gift of peace upon us send  Before His courts we leave.
+    keywords:  |
-    keywords: Church Hymnal, The Lord Be With Us, The Lord be with us as we bend,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Lord Be With Us, The Lord be with us as we bend.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 37. THE LORD BE WITH US
+## 037. THE LORD BE WITH US
+####  Church Hymnal 1941,

 ```txt

 1.
 The Lord be with us as we bend
 His blessing to receive;